The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 The extent and amount of hallucination have improved due to innovations in model architectures, safety layers, and retrieval-based methods in numerous recent versions of models.
 Enhanced models featuring greater capabilities and creativity can hallucinate in new ways and means when dealing with open-ended or complex areas.

-No model is currently immune, so vigilance and supervision are required.
+No AI model is immune to AI hallucinations.
+So, vigilance and supervision are required.
 But how do we do that?

 Managing and Mitigating AI Hallucinations

-Phase of a holistic, end-to-end approach that integrates technical strategies, human supervision/safeguards and organizational policies.
+This includes a holistic, end-to-end approach that integrates technical strategies, human supervision, and organizational policies.

 1. Diverse, Curated, and High-Quality Training Data